lsieun/lsieun.github.io/_writing/writing-skills.md

 - Infuse your personality into your writing

 Letting your personality shine through is the best way to develop a writing style.
 Use the phrases and slang that you would normally use (within reason).
-When it’s appropriate, throw in a relevant personal anecdote.
+When it's appropriate, throw in a relevant personal anecdote.
 In all but the most formal or professional writing settings, be yourself when you write.

 - Practice, practice, practice!